spgarbet/rccola/README.md

 ## Keyring Storage

-Using a keyring removes the need to knit with parameters and entering the API_KEY with each new session, and the keys are store in local encrypted storage.
-Only the user specified password to the cryptolocker keyring is needed.
+Using a keyring removes the need to knit with parameters and entering the API_KEY with each new session, and the keys are stored in local encrypted storage.
+Only the user specified password to the cryptolocker keyring is needed once the keyring is created to load the API_KEYs.
+This is a secure and convenient method and the recommended usage.

 See the [keyring](https://github.com/r-lib/keyring) github page for details on configuring your keyring storage to use a preferred service if you desire.
 It will default to a password protected encrypted user file.